Xiu-Wawa/Xiu-Wawa/README.md

 ### Hi there 👋, I'm Josh~😎
   I am a self-taught Programmer.
 I have done a lots of projects especially  on Arduino.
-I can assist on hardware and software technicalities.
-I currently studying BS       Electronics Engineering in MSU-IIT.
+Currently Studying BS Computer Science in MSU-IIT.

 Skills: Python, C++, Arduino, Troubleshooting & Debugging Codes

-- 🔭 I’m currently working on Book Counter Project @TheCuriosCirc
 - 🌱 I’m currently learning Computer Vision and Advance Python
 - 📫 How to reach me: joshuaclet2@gmail.com